 What You'll Need

-To complete this project, you will need the following graphic resources:
+To complete our tutorial on how to make a background transparent in Photoshop, you will need the following graphic resources:

 Find more resources on Envato Elements!